symfony/symfony-docs/frontend/ux.rst

 Installing Symfony UX
 ---------------------

-Before you install any specific UX library, make sure you've installed :doc:`Webpack Encore </frontend/encore/installation>`.
+Before you install any specific UX library, make sure you have installed :doc:`Webpack Encore </frontend/encore/installation>`.

-If you already have it installed, make sure you have an ``assets/bootstrap.js`` file (this initializes Stimulus & the UX packages), an ``assets/controllers.json`` file (this controls the 3rd party UX packages that you've installed) and ``.enableStimulusBridge('./assets/controllers.json')`` in your ``webpack.config.js`` file.
+If you already have it installed, make sure you have an ``assets/bootstrap.js`` file (this initializes Stimulus & the UX packages), an ``assets/controllers.json`` file (this controls the 3rd party UX packages that you have installed) and ``.enableStimulusBridge('./assets/controllers.json')`` in your ``webpack.config.js`` file.
 If these are missing, try upgrading the ``symfony/webpack-encore-bundle`` Flex recipe.
 See :ref:`Upgrading Flex Recipes <updating-flex-recipes>`.